operator-framework/enhancements/enhancements/upstream-downstream-repository-split.md

 ## Proposal

 We propose to have a single downstream monorepo which will vendor the upstream repositories under a top level `/staging` directory.
-The downstream repository will also contain shared depencies, Makefiles and other build files at the root level.
-The downstream artifacts will be built from this repository, ensuring that we have a common commit for different OLM build artifacts of the same openshift release version.
+The downstream repository will also contain shared dependencies, Makefiles and other build files at the root level.
+The downstream artifacts will be built from this repository, ensuring that we have a common commit for different OLM build artifacts of the same OpenShift release version.

 The manual upstreaming and downstreaming process will be assisted by a set of helper scripts in the `scripts` directory.
-The OpenShift relase build pipeline will be updated to use the downstream monorepo as a source for OLM artifacts.
+The OpenShift release build pipeline will be updated to use the downstream monorepo as a source for OLM artifacts.

 ### User Stories